UKHomeOffice/tf-testrunner/README.md

 ## Installation

-tf-testrunner is packaged as a Docker container image on [Quay](https://github.com/coreos/quay-docs), it can be [installed via Drone](https://github.com/drone/drone).
+tf-testrunner is packaged as a Docker container image on [Quay](https://github.com/coreos/quay-docs), it can be [run via Drone](https://github.com/drone/drone).

 ### Adding tf-testrunner to a Terraform project: